AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Analysis

 \subsection{Efficiency Analysis}

 \paragraph{Test-Time Scaling}

-To assess the efficiency of different agent frameworks, we investigate test-time scaling by tracking the performance of both {\ours} and the prior SOTA AIDE over a 24-hour time budget in experiments with \texttt{deepseek-v3}.
+To assess the efficiency of different agent frameworks, we investigate test-time scaling by tracking the performance of both {\ours} and the prior SOTA AIDE over a 24-hour time budget in experiments with \texttt{DeepSeek-V3}.
 As shown in Figure \ref{fig:time}, both agents are able to progressively improve their solutions as the available test-time increases.
-Notably, on MLE-Bench, {\ours} achieves the prior SOTA’s 24-hour performance in just 6 hours on average, representing a three-fold improvement in time efficiency.
-Moreover, even when run without the expert knowledge base, {\ours} nearly doubles the time efficiency, requiring only 13 hours to achieve the prior SOTA’s 24-hour performance.
+Notably, on MLE-Bench, {\ours} achieves the prior SOTA’s 24-hour performance within an average of 15 hours, representing a 60\% improvement in time efficiency.

 \paragraph{Token Costs}